syncfusion-content/aurelia-docs/Aurelia/ReportViewer/Getting-Started.md

 ReportViewer supports to load RDL/RDLC files from SSRS Server.
 The following steps help you to load reports from SSRS Server.

-1. Create `reportviewer.html` file inside `src/samples/reportviewer` folder and Set the `reportPath` from SSRS and SSRS `reportServerUrl` in the ReportViewer properties.
+1.Create `reportviewer.html` file inside `src/samples/reportviewer` folder and Set the `reportPath` from SSRS and SSRS `reportServerUrl` in the ReportViewer properties.

 {% highlight html %}